Mary Sherman Morgan: Proposed fuel name

-Death and tribute
+Death and legacy

-Morgan died of chronic obstructive pulmonary disease (COPD) emphysema on August 4, 2004 at 82 years old, despite having quit her heavy smoking habit for Lent 29 years earlier.
+Morgan died of chronic obstructive pulmonary disease (COPD) emphysema on August 4, 2004, at 82 years old, despite having quit her heavy smoking habit for Lent 29 years earlier.
 In July 2013, the BBC's online news magazine released a short video tribute to Morgan, narrated by her son, George.

 Morgan was the subject of a semi-biographical stage play written by her son, George.
 The play, Rocket Girl, was produced by Theater Arts at California Institute of Technology (TACIT), directed by Brian Brophy, and was performed at the California Institute of Technology (Caltech) in Pasadena, California on November 17, 2008.
 Her son admitted that he knew surprisingly little about his mother's life and work when she died, as she worked in an industry connected to defense and national security, and was limited in what she could discuss.
+Due to her great avoidance of celebrity attention and status, she never did any interviews in her career or during retirement.
+She had erased herself from existence so much that when her son George Morgan tried to write an obituary in the Los Angeles Times following her 2004 death, there wasn’t enough information to verify her existence.
+The newspaper couldn’t publish it.
+George created a blog to learn more about his mother and collect as much information as he could.
 He had built and launched homemade rockets with friends in the Arizona desert, and as he recalled, "If I'd known how much expertise in rocketry my mother had, we could have asked her for help and saved ourselves a great deal of trouble."
 The play was later turned into a book by the same name.
+The book was released in 2013 titled Rocket Girl, and subtitled, “The Story of Mary Sherman Morgan, America’s First Female Rocket Scientist”.
+It was particularly hard to source information due to the secrecy of the Space Race and Cold War relations.